shelleyolivia/learn-tutorials/network-documentation/solana/tutorials/solana-crowdfund-tutorial.md

 command to deploy.
 Note that the path of `keypair.json` and `dist/program/program.so` might be different in your case.
 Please check and then run the command.

-Hurray! we have deployed our program.
+Hooray! we have deployed our program.
 We will get the program id as output.
 ```text
 Program Id: 286rapsUbvDe1ZgBeNhp37YHvEPwWPTr4Bkce4oMpUKT